What is the Independent Assessment Pilot?

 - new participants who were yet to develop a plan

-- those who were approaching a scheduled plan review.
+- those people who were approaching a scheduled plan review.

 Improving the NDIS

-Feedback on the pilot from parents, legal guardians, representatives and participants is instrumental in shaping how the NDIS supports people with autism spectrum disorder, intellectual disability and psychosocial disability in the future.
+Feedback on the pilot from parents, legal guardians, representatives and participants is instrumental in shaping how the NDIS supports people with disability now and in the future.

-Those who participated in the pilot had the chance to shape any future improvements to the NDIS access and planning process through open discussion and feedback in the form of opt-in surveys and phone interviews throughout the pilot process.
+Those who participate in the pilot have the chance to shape any future improvements to the NDIS access and planning process through open discussion and feedback throughout the pilot process.

 Assessments assist NDIA staff and partners to better understand and assess the impact of a person’s disability and determine the supports included in their plan.

 We are currently investigating and testing assessment tools that focus on:

 - what the person can and wants to do with or without support, and